shsagir/play-area-sync/docs/redis-cloud.md

 ## About Redis

-Redis is an open-source in-memory key-value storage software.
-Redis is newer and sexier than [Memcache](memcache-pro).
+Redis is an open source, in-memory data structure store, used as a database, cache or queue message broker.

 ## About Redis Cloud